Written by Tomas Meskauskas

-Now you can download and install the spyware remover which will completely remove this fake system optimizer from your computer.
+You can now download and install the spyware remover, which will completely remove this fake system optimizer from your computer.

 Data Recovery virus removal instructions (on infected computer):

-If you were unable to remove Data Recovery using removal tools, you can follow these removal instructions to do some steps manually and help the removal process.
+If you were unable to remove Data Recovery using the removal tools, you can follow these removal instructions to perform some steps manually and help the removal process.

 Windows XP users: